sjregan/angular-mentions/projects/angular-mentions/README.md

 ### Fork

-This fork provides the 'positioning' config option.
+This fork provides the 'positioning' and 'spaceCancels' config option.

 ### Usage